seabbs/intro_to_tb_models/README.md

 docker run --rm -p 3838:3838 seabbs/intro_to_tb_models
 ```

-The shiny server can be found on port `:3838` at your local machines ip (or localhost on windows), fcdashboard can be found at `your-ip:3838/intro_to_tb_models`.
+The shiny app can be found on port `:3838` at your local machines ip (or localhost on windows).